RSS Feed: TS-Si News Service. RSS Feed: TS-Si Research Service. TS-Si Reader Comments. Delicious: TS-Si News Service. Digg: TS-Si News Service.

 Children are out there asking questions that press against heart and conscience: And who are you, really? and What about us?
 These are issues that have already reached the family dinner table.

-Many of us today raise children; in time, there will be even more families where one or both parents
+Many of us today raise children; in time, there will be even more families where one or both pare

 Sharon Gaughan